kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Reenter station through righthand door
 - Return to surface with the submersible, return to Ebon Hawk and board
   - While running to the submersible, you can hover your mouse over your character portrait in the bottom left to check your XP
-  - If you leave Hrakert Station with 900 XP or less to go until level 8, you will hit both level 9 and level 11 as desired
+  - If you leave Hrakert Station with 900 XP or less to go until level 8, you will hit all important XP thresholds for the rest of the run
 - Fly to Tatooine with a [Map CS Skip](<../Techniques/Map Cutscene Skips>)

 ## Tatooine